-Wilson College Prep, opened in 2017 is the first high school in the world to offer the highly successful AVID (Advancement Via Individual Determination) College Readiness System to every student for four years.
-AVID prepares students who are in the academic middle who have the desire to go to college and the willingness to work hard, access to rigorous curriculum and preparation for entrance into a four-year university.
+Wilson College Prep opened in 2017 is the first high school in the world to offer the highly successful AVID (Advancement Via Individual Determination) College Readiness System to every student for four years.
+AVID prepares students who are in the academic middle who have the desire to go to college and the willingness to work hard, access to a rigorous curriculum, and preparation for entrance into a four-year university.

 Maryvale Gifted and Talented Academy

 Opened in 2017, the Gifted and Talented Academy calls the Maryvale campus home, providing an alternative learning model for students.
-Accelerated course work, including opportunities for Advanced Placement, dual enrollment and technology-based classes, project-based learning and personalized instruction allow students to excel academically and grow holistically.
-Students also take advantage of courses such as drama, art, music, dance, JROTC and a host of extracurricular activities on the larger Maryvale campus.
+Accelerated course work, including opportunities for Advanced Placement, dual enrollment and technology-based classes, project-based learning, and personalized instruction allows students to excel academically and grow holistically.
+Students also take advantage of courses such as drama, art, music, dance, JROTC, and a host of extracurricular activities on the larger Maryvale campus.